 On June 30, 2023, we served WUP a Notice of Termination of the parties' Fleet Guaranteed Revenue Program Agreement, dated November 1, 2021 (the "GRP Agreement").
-As a result of the termination, we do not believe that the GRP program will generate revenue following the date of the GRP Agreement's termination, which will have a material impact on the financial statements for the year ending December 31, 2023.
-For some time prior to the termination of the GRP Agreement we were planning, for the strategic reasons of avoiding excessive reliance on a single customer and shifting towards focusing on wholesale and contractual retail customers, to scale down business with WUP, and we had already reflected scaled down revenue accordingly in our publicly disclosed projections, with GRP revenue expected to total only 1.5% of total forecasted revenue for fiscal year 2024.
-However, the termination of the GRP Agreement will have a material impact on the financial statements beyond 2023 until we are able to successfully effectuate this planned strategic shift and replace the revenue lost from the termination of the GRP Agreement.
-Additionally, as of June 27, 2023, WUP accounted for \$15.7 million in receivables, which was a significant majority of total receivables at that time.
-When the agreement with WUP was terminated on June 30, 2023 the receivable balances were eliminated, as allowable under relevant accounting standards, by being applied against existing deposits held under the agreement.
-The Agreement provided for an orderly draw down period of the designated aircraft at a maximum of two aircraft per month.
+As a result of the termination, the GRP program did not generate revenue following the date of the GRP Agreement's termination, which had a material impact on the financial statements for the year ended December 31, 2023.
+For some time prior to the termination of the GRP Agreement we were planning, for the strategic reasons of avoiding excessive reliance on a single customer and shifting towards focusing on wholesale and contractual retail customers, to scale down business with WUP, and we had already reflected scaled down revenue accordingly in our publicly disclosed projections.
+However, the termination of the GRP Agreement will have a material impact on the financial statements beyond 2023 until we are able to successfully effectuate this planned strategic shift and replace the revenue lost from the termination of the GRP Agreement with WUP was terminated on June 30, 2023 the receivable balances were eliminated, as allowable under relevant accounting standards, by being applied against existing deposits held under the GRP Agreement.
+The GRP Agreement provided for an orderly draw down period of the designated aircraft at a maximum of two aircraft per month.
 The Company submitted a bill for monies due under the GRP Agreement during the draw down period through July 31, 2024.
-Billed but unrecorded amounts through December 31, 2023 totaled \$59.0 million.
+Billed but unrecorded amounts through December 31, 2024 totaled \$59.0 million.

-See the section entitled "Risk Factors - Risks Relating to Our Business and Industry - On June 30, 2023, we terminated our agreement with Wheels Up that accounted for a significant portion of our total revenues the past two years.
-Such termination could have an adverse effect on our business, results of operations and financial condition if we fail to materially replace the revenue derived from Wheels Up moving forward as expected" and Note 22 "Commitments and Contingencies" of the notes to the consolidated financial statements included elsewhere in this prospectus, for more information on the WUP termination.
+See the risk factor within the Risks Relating to Our Business and Industry section entitled "On June 30, 2023, we terminated our agreement with Wheels Up that accounted for a significant portion of our total revenues for the years ended December 31, 2022 and 2023.
+Such termination could have an adverse effect on our business, results of operations, and financial condition if we fail to materially replace the revenue derived from Wheels Up moving forward as expected" and Note 23 "Commitments and Contingencies" of the notes to the consolidated financial statements included elsewhere in this Report, for more information on the WUP termination.